Charlie9009/CI_MS1_MYGYM/README.md

     * At the bottom of the page there is a map of the Gyms location and above it a header containing the address.
     <img src="docs/features/f_location.jpg">

-## Design choices

-* Colors

-    * I did not want a white background so I tested a couple of colors and landed on a greyish blue.
-I chose that because it felt like it did not take to much attention but still gave the background a little personality.

-    * I gave the logo and the navigation bar a black color, they were big and visual already.
-Then I also gave the reading material a black color to make it easy to read.

-    * I gave the login button both in the top right corner and in the carousel a different styling to make it easy to spot.
-The top right corner has a black container and the text is white.
-The login button in the Carousel has a white container and black text.

-    * In the Carousel I gave the text for the different images different colors to contrast the colors in the images.

-    * The text I wanted to pop out a bit more I gave the color white.

-    * To help the user to navigate easier I gave hover functions to the Logo, Navigation bar, login button, all the anchor elements and the submit and reset button for the forms.

-    * The colors I gave for the different workouts in the Schedule was picked to make them pop out of the other content.
-A slightly darker tone was picked so it would be a contrast.

-* Fonts

-    * I early on picked the font **Quicksand** and I stuck with that font throughout the project because I liked it.
-For the backup I picked **Sans-serif**.

-## Design

-* Most of my design choices came pretty early on in the developement, I tested quite a bit in Balsamiq and got a core design with four pages.
-Two of my design choices in the beginning was a big hero image with a lot of information and a login page, so my Mentor suggested to make a carousel for the hero image and a modal for the login which I thought sounded challenging but a very good idea.<br>
-Some of my choices came in the end of my project when I started experimenting because I did not like some things and that led to me changing more.
-One of those things was the Logo, Navigation bar and login button.
-I had a more split version for a long period where the elements were far away from eachother and did not really go together.
-So I started experimenting and got a better result.<br>
-I struggled for a time with the contrast of the colors as well, but after some trial and error I managed to put my vision together.

 ### Features left to implement

 * **Personal trainers**